AuthorCarpentry/FSCI-2019/01-getting-started.md

 ## Intro to RStudio and knitting documents

-Now open Rstudio (Applications/Rstudio).
-Rstudio is the development environment where we'll be working on our document.
+Now open RStudio (Applications/Rstudio).
+RStudio is the development environment where we'll be working on our document.
 The main panel you'll see on the left is the Console, where you can run R code.
 On the right is two panels - the upper contains your environment (what R can access), and the lower